KatieClarinet/100DaysOfCode/README.md

 **Day 52**

 Today we learned about useReducer, a hook that can be used in react - it lets you move the state update logic from event handlers into a single function outside of your component.

+**Day 53**

+We were introduced to testing in react today, using Jest which is built in.

+**Day54**

+Had a talk about RESTful APIs today from developers at Talis.
+Then spent the afternoon creating presentations.
+My group focused on Sprints and Planning Sprints.
+Spent my evening reading up on Props and State in React.